 This is an ESPN-owned podcast hosted by the leading ESPN experts Eric Karabell and Tristan Cockroft.
-Both Eric Karabell and Tristan Cockroft are senior writers for ESPN.com alongside Eric and Tristan is the show’s producer Daniel Dopp and baseball analyst Stephania Bell, an on-air and an online sports commentator at ESPN.
+Both Eric Karabell and Tristan Cockroft are senior writers for ESPN.com.
+Alongside Eric and Tristan are the show’s producer Daniel Dopp and baseball analyst Stephania Bell, an on-air and an online sports commentator at ESPN.
 It started airing in May 2017.

 As the name suggests, this podcast is a sports talk focused on fantasy baseball.
 These two hosts provide strategies for baseball games, as well as game overviews, baseball player previews, and injury reports.
 You will also receive updates on match overviews, and roster strategy.

-This podcast is a favorite for baseball fans as it allows players the chance to download the podcasts which you can listen to later on.
+This podcast is a favorite for baseball fans as it allows subscribers the chance to download the podcasts which they can listen to later on.
 The show airs weekly although it airs twice weekly sometimes.

-This is one of the most comprehensive Fantasy Baseball Podcast in the baseball podcasts realm.
+This is one of the most comprehensive Fantasy Baseball Podcasts in the baseball podcasts realm.
 It is dedicated to keeping baseball fans updated and entertained.